Paramee-Saejia/crytro_dashboard/readme.md

   Volume panel UI.
 (Data logic depends on the selected approach and may be limited in the current version.)

 ----------------------------------
+(Limitation)

+Volume Panel
+- The Volume panel UI is implemented, but buy/sell volume values are not fully accurate yet.
+- In some cases, Buy Volume may stay at 0 or values may look identical across assets.
+- This is a known limitation in the current version.

 ## How to Run